stuartdb/lurk-more/README.md

 Installation
 ---------

-Firefox users need to have the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) addon installed.
+You will need to have the [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) addon installed.

-Chrome users do not need any other addons installed.

 Navigate to the raw